Collective infectivity of the pandemic over time and association with vaccine coverage and economic development: Discussion and conclusion

-We are unaware of any work in the nonlinear dynamics community that takes a holistic approach to studying vaccine dynamics and their interplay with human/economic development indicators using techniques from a broad range of areas including nonlinear dynamics, graph theory and machine learning.
-In this work, we apply such methods to study a range of factors surrounding the pandemic including global infectivity, vaccine proliferation, economic and human development.
-Further work exploring the interplay between the vaccine and other important factors would be welcomed by the community.
+We are unaware of any work that examines collective trends in reproduction number and vaccine proliferation throughout the pandemic using techniques from a broad range of areas including nonlinear dynamics and graph theory.
+In this work, we apply such methods to study a range in collective trends throughout the pandemic, including collective strength of correlations and magnitudes between reproduction number time series and collective consistency between vaccine proliferation and human/economic development indicators.
+Further work that more closely explores the key times - points of notable change or local maxima/minima - that we have identified in these collective trends would be welcomed by the community.
 Such analysis could help us better understand epidemiological dynamics during pandemics, and allow policymakers to implement better, data-driven decisions for optimal outcomes in the future.